NirmithDev/Github-Lookup/README.md

   - If No User Is Found ✔️
   - If User Has No Followers ✔️
   - If User Has No Followings ✔️
+  - Linking to the main User page ✔️

 ## Yet to Add
 - Functionality and response for each separate scenarios
   - Linking to the Followers/ Users Page ❌
   - Linking to Following Pepe Github Page ❌

+## Known Issue
+- I have no idea how to get the authenticated one
+- You can use it on yours but no promises

 ## Collaborators
 - [Osiris](https://github.com/PrivyLabs)